eLearning for Transformation: Didactic innovation to enhance human capital

-Most organizations are what the people in them know and do.
+Most organizations are made up of the knowledge and attitude of its people.
 The indisputable value of human capital requires investing time and effort in training programs that allow the best preparation and motivation of employees.

-This, related to a labour market in full swing towards excellence and a public that increasingly values the quality of service, forces corporate training plans, public and private, to undergo permanent changes and evolutions in order to adapt to the times.
+This, related to a business sector wich focuses on excellence and a public that increasingly value the quality of service, forces corporate training plans, public and private, to undergo permanent changes and evolutions in order to adapt to the times.

 Skills and Digital Transformation, trends in corporate learning

 Starting from the necessary coexistence of these factors with the essence of the respective businesses, corporate training plans are established as a key tool with direct impact on the performance of people, their jobs and, therefore, on the strategy of the organization to which they belong.